smb374/my-async-rs/book/src/layer/trd/hybrid.md

 This section described a Hybrid queue used with the Work-Stealing strategy.

 ## Why?

-Since the async runtime requires the task to be yielded if the I/O action returns `EWOULDBLOCK`/`EAGAIN`, a task may be interrupt multiple times before it actually progressed.
+Since the asynchronous runtime requires the task to be yielded if the I/O action returns `EWOULDBLOCK`/`EAGAIN`, a task may be interrupt multiple times before it actually progressed.
 This will happen if there are multiple tasks accessing the same resource at the same time, some tasks may unfortunately be yielded by the design way much more times than others.

-To encounter this problem, an obvious solution is to use a priority queue and set those with more yield count a higher prioritties to balance the possible yield count.
+To encounter this problem, an obvious solution is to use a priority queue and set those with more yield count a higher priority to balance the possible yield count.

 But for me, a concurrent priority queue with a high performance is sadly